LSET Student Handbook for Short Courses

 • Students are expected to attend all timetabled classes (whether those are held physically or scheduled online classes)

-• Attendance at any examination which contributes to summative assessment is compulsory;
+• Attendance at any exercises which contributes to summative assessment is compulsory;

 • Course Instructors are responsible for ensuring that students are given explicit notification of all classes for which attendance is compulsory.